dret/guidelines/docs/README.md

 # API Guidelines in the Wild

-*API Guidelines* are one of the important ingredients of an API program.
-They are the representation of the API culture of an organization.
+*API Guidelines* are one of the essential ingredients of an API program.
+They are the representation of the API design style and patterns of an organization.
 Here are some examples of API guidelines in the wild:

 ## Compilations